Are you thinking of changing school in-year? You can apply for an in-year transfer at primary school and secondary school.

 Find out more about EHC assessment and plans.

 If your child or young person has SEN but does not have a statement or EHC plan they are still entitled to support that enables them to achieve the “best possible educational and other outcomes”.

-If your child is in a secondary school, you should talk to the child's form teacher, special educational needs co-ordinator, head of year or head teacher.
+If your child is in a secondary school, you should talk to the child's form teacher, special educational needs co-ordinator, head of year or headteacher.
 You will be able to discuss your concerns and find out what the school thinks.
 All of our schools do their best to support children with special needs, sometimes with the help of external specialists.
-If your child has Special Educational Needs and Disabilities they may require extra support known as EHC assessments and plans (SEND support) through school.
+If your child has Special Educational Needs and Disabilities they may require extra support known as EHC assessment and plans (SEND support) through school.